HDS 3428 / SAS 132: Hinduism and Sound

 LING 107: Introduction to Indo-European

-Instructor: Jay Jasanoff, Spring 2025– Time – M,W – 10:30-11:45am
+Instructor: Jay Jasanoff, Fall 2025– Time – M,W – 10:30-11:45am

 An introduction to the historical study of the Indo-European languages, using the comparative method to arrive at a picture of the parent language of the family, Proto-Indo-European.